Works for Nature

 What's Happening

-Law Reinterpreted — The Trump administration weakened the 107-year old Migratory Bird Treaty Act by issuing a memo that reinterprets the meaning of the law.
+Law Reinterpreted — The Trump administration weakened the 107-year old Migratory Bird Treaty Act (MBTA) by issuing a memo that reinterprets the meaning of the law.

 Limiting Protections — The administration now asserts the MBTA prohibits only intentional killings of migratory birds — not avoidable deaths caused by industrial activity.